 - Try some Vinyasa routines.
 It’s fine if you can’t do it the entire time, but you want to bring your attention back to your breath when your mind wanders.
 This practice will help you get the most from Yoga.

 - If you have the time and ability, go to a couple of beginner’s classes.
-Even if you want to do the majority of your practice at home, it’s important to check in occasionally with a teacher so you don’t teach yourself bad habits.
+Even if you want to do the majority of your yoga at home, it’s important to check in occasionally with a teacher so you don’t teach yourself bad habits.
 We’ll talk more about how to choose a class in my next article.

 - Wikihow, How to do the Sun Salute ↩